10 Fascinating Facts You Didn’t Know about King David

 9. David Had at Least Eight Wives, Maybe More

 Besides Michal, David had at least seven other wives.
-David married Abigail, the wife of David’s enemy Nabal, after she killed her husband to help David’s cause (1 Samuel 25:42).
+David married Abigail, the wife of David’s enemy Nabal, after she thwarted her husband to help David’s cause (1 Samuel 25:42).
 He also later married Bathsheba, the wife of his friend Uriah, after wicked circumstances, though later he repented (1 Samuel 11:27).
 Beyond these, 2 Samuel 3:2-5 tells us he had sons from five other women: Ahinoam of Jezreel, Maakah the daughter of Talmai king of Geshur, Haggith, Abital, and Eglah.

 10. David’s Permissive Parenting Led to Rapes, Dysfunction, and a Coup